vaterlaus/django_cassandra_backend/README.txt

 - I think all of the filter operations (e.g. gt, startswith, regex, etc.) are supported although it's possible I missed something
 - complex queries with Q nodes
+- basic secondary index support.
+If the db_index attribute of a field is set to True, then the backend configures the column family to index on that field/column.
+  Currently Cassandra only really supports exact match lookups with the secondary indexes, so the support is limited.
+Range lookups are supposed to be supported in the 0.7.1 Cassandra release, so hopefully that will be available fairly soon.

 What Doesn't Work (Yet)
 =======================
-- Secondary Index Support: There's code in there to use secondary indexes, but I was seeing weird results when I tried to execute Cassandra queries using the secondary indexes so I disabled that code.
-Hopefully that's just an issue with the specific version of Cassandra I'm using, but I haven't tried it out with a more recent version to see if it's working now.
-If you're feeling adventurous you could try it out with a newer version of Cassandra and enable the secondary index code by setting the value of SECONDARY_INDEX_SUPPORT_ENABLED to True in predicate.py.
-  You enable secondary index support for fields by setting the db_index argument to True when constructing the field.
 - I haven't tested all of the different field types, so there are probably issues there with how the data is converted to and from Cassandra with some of the field types.
 My use case was mostly string fields, so most of the testing was with that.
-I've also tried out date, datetime, time, and decimal fields, so I think those should work too, but I haven't tried anything else.
+I've also tried out integer, float, boolean, date, datetime, time, text and decimal fields, so I think those should work too, but I haven't tested all of the possible field types.
 - joins
 - chunked queries.
 It just tries to get everything all at once from Cassandra.
-  Currently the maximum that it can get (i.e. the count value in the Cassandra Thrift API) is set semi-arbitrarily to 10000, so if you try to query over a column family with more rows (or columns) than that it may not work.
+  Currently the maximum that it can get (i.e. the count value in the Cassandra Thrift API) is set semi-arbitrarily to 1000, so if you try to query over a column family with more rows (or columns) than that it may not work.
   Probably the value could be set higher than that, but at some point Cassandra fails if it's too big (i.e. it didn't work if I set it to 0x7fffffff).